Frank Fernand

-Franklin Fernandes (3 May 1919 – 1 April 2007), better known as Frank Fernand, was an Indian film maker and musician who is remembered for some of the earliest films in Konkani cinema, such as Amchem Noxib (Our luck) and Nirmonn (Destiny).
+Franklin Fernandes (3 May 1919 – 1 April 2007), better known as Frank Fernand, was an Indian filmmaker and musician who is known for some of the earliest films in Konkani cinema, such as Amchem Noxib (1963) and Nirmon (1966).

+Early life

-Frank Fernand was born in Curchorem, Goa and had his initial training in music from Diego Rodrigues and mastered violin and trumpet.
+Franklin Fernandes was born in Curchorem, Goa and had his initial training in music from Diego Rodrigues and mastered violin and trumpet.
 In 1936, he moved to Bombay.
 He began playing music under well-known band-leader George Theodore at Green's Hotel and Taj Mahal Hotel.

+Career

+Early musical career

 In 1942, he left Mumbai for Mussoorie to play with Rudy Cotton's band and blossomed into a fine jazz musician.
 He lived and played in Delhi for a while the same year.
 In the 1940s, when he was playing at a resort in Mussoorie, Mahatma Gandhi happened to be passing through.
 Frank Fernand listened to one of his lectures, and it brought about a big change in him.
 He began trying to find a way to play jazz in an Indian way.